George Cukor: Later Hollywood career

 In 1970, he received the Golden Plate Award of the American Academy of Achievement.

+Cukor wanted the Academy to host a film festival in Los Angeles however the plan did not materialize and Cukor ended up being co-founder of the Los Angeles International Film Exposition (Filmex) in 1970.

 In 1976, Cukor was awarded the George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.